 - HMS Open Courseware Initiative.
 Harvard Medical School (HMS) shares course material to exchange knowledge with the general public, prospective students, and other academic institutions.

 - KhanAcademy.
 Khan Academy’s goal is to provide free world-class education globally to all ages.
-With more than 1200 video lesson, practical exercises and a personalized learning dashboard learner can study topics on science, history, math, computer programming, economics, and much more.
+With more than 1200 video lessons, practical exercises, and a personalized learning dashboard learner can study topics on science, history, math, computer programming, economics, and much more.

 - Open Yale Courses.
 Introductory Yale University courses are free to access.
-Each course contains a full set of class lectures videos with suggested readings and searchable text transcripts.
+Each course contains a full set of class lecture videos with suggested readings and searchable text transcripts.

 - AMSER.
 The Applied Math and Science Education Repository (AMSER is a free educational resources and services portal for the community and technical colleges.
 AMSER is funded by the National Science Foundation.

 - Wolfram Demonstrations Project.
-Scientist Stephen Wolfram, founder of Mathematica, created this open-code resources to illuminate concepts in science, mathematics, technology, art and other fields.
+Scientist Stephen Wolfram, the founder of Mathematica, created this open-code resources to illuminate concepts in science, mathematics, technology, art, and other fields.